CivicActions/ssp-toolkit/docs/controls/MA.md

 ##### CivicActions

 CivicActions has developed, documented and disseminated to personnel a system maintenance policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
-This information is maintained in in the CivicActions Maintenance (MA) Policy and Procedure document that can be found in the CivicActions Github repository at <https://github.com/CivicActions/compliance-docs>.
+This information is maintained in the CivicActions Maintenance (MA) Policy and Procedure document that can be found in the CivicActions Github repository at <https://github.com/CivicActions/compliance-docs>.

 ### MA-2: Controlled Maintenance